Margaret Renkl’s stunning ability to see

 Late Migrations tells the truth.
 Sometimes it excoriates.
 Sometimes it miraculously transforms.
 Must beauty come at such cost?
 Renkl’s answer is yes.

-Born into a Tennessee family with a strong history of blindness, Renkl has a stunning ability to see.
+Born into an Alabama family with a strong history of blindness, Renkl has a stunning ability to see.
 The ferocious lives of women in her family ring with a clarity that is lacking in the old, blurry, off-centered photographs she discovers.
 Babies are born in chamber pots, blue pills and electroshock therapy steal precious memories, children gradually learn that their mothers’ tears may not be their fault, and an enormous deadly attic fan haunts dreams in a way that will be understood by anyone who inhabited that dark, dire corner in a childhood home.
 A previously unpublished essay by Renkl’s grandmother lives in these pages alongside transcriptions of interviews, preserving the elegant cadence of a southern vernacular.

 It is hard to say what will enamor readers more, the bird calls or the familial ones.
 Renkl wants to champion the bluejays and thwart the nest raiders while begrudgingly acquiescing that “the world is not large enough to contain so many cardinals.”
 Glimpses of freedom within natural constraint emerge in snow moons, migrating birds, and parents’ embarrassing veiled sexuality—their interlaced hands and their mysterious invocation of the “rhythm method that makes adults mad.”